Minimally Invasive Spine Surgery

 Exercise can help your body and muscles stay in shape.
 A healthy body and strong core muscles can shorten your recovery time to return to an active lifestyle.

+For those who are overweight, losing a few pounds before surgery can relieve pressure on the spine and ease recovery.
 Any weight loss plan should be discussed with your surgeon or a qualified dietician.
 Allow yourself ample time to plan weight loss before your scheduled surgery.

-You may have to stop any non-essential medications and herbal therapies.
+Your surgical team will review all the medicines you are taking and recommend which ones must be stopped before surgery.
+You may have to stop any nonessential medications and herbal therapies.
 These medications may interfere with anesthesia or other medications you may be given.

 The more informed you are about your condition and your surgeon’s surgical plan, the better your expected outcomes will be.